skip to content

 Education Space

-PBES, is accountable to the General Board, and reports to the Planning and Resources Committee (PRC) and, is fully aligned with the Reshaping our Estate programme.
-It supports the delivery of the vision for the education estate whilst also ensuring initiatives proposed by Schools, Faculties and Departments support the strategic education needs of the University.
+PBES, is accountable to the General Board, and reports to the Planning and Resources Committee (PRC) and supports the delivery of the vision for the education estate whilst also ensuring initiatives proposed by Schools, Faculties and Departments support the strategic education needs of the University.
+Noting the importance of education space, the University’s General Board agreed a formal Education Space programme within Reshaping our Estate.

 The Board supports initiatives around education space at School and department level, as well as coordinating space-related work in Education Services, Estates Division, and University Information Services.
 PBES has also carried out refurbishments and other projects to deliver improvements to the provision and quality of shared teaching space across the University, thanks to £5m funding approved by PRC.
 You can find out more about these projects in the news section